kentlance/PyLexSyn/README.md

 # PyLexSyn

 ## Overview
-This code uses Lexical and Syntax Analysis to define a language (Python).
-It takes a source file, generates a Tokens and Symbols Table, then checks grammar for error.
+This is a parser that takes a source file and performs lexical analysis (breaks code into individual tokens such as keywords and identifiers), and syntax analysis which checks the syntax of the code.
+It reports both lexical and syntax errors found within the code.

 ## Defined Grammar
 The following language constructs are supported: